thorinaboenke/django-react-note-app-backend/README.md

 Be transparent about the measures taken (for example in case content is filtered with algorithms, if use patterns are tracked etc.), no showdow-banning.

 ### Policies ⚖️
-Have policies and an action plan on legal issues in place before something occurs.
+Have policies and an action plan on legal issues in place before an incident occurs.